President’s Graduate/Undergraduate Student Teaching Award

 - Current Dalhousie academic transcript

-- Additional supporting materials (e.g., course or lab descriptions, descriptions of teaching innovations, publications or presentations on teaching, written comments from student ratings of instructions where possible, additional letters of support, etc.) (max.
+- Additional supporting materials (e.g., course or lab descriptions, descriptions of teaching innovations, publications or presentations on teaching, written comments from Student Learning Experience Questionnaire where possible, additional letters of support, etc.) (max.
 5 pages)

 Submission of Nomination